 Zero Emission Grants

-From 2023 to 2027, the Trottier Family Foundation is offering grants to support zero-emission electric mobility projects in the province of Quebec.
-This year, 4 grants of $4,500 will be offered to different groups or organizations that wish to implement initiatives to reduce greenhouse gases.
+Since 2023, the Trottier Family Foundation has been offering grants to support zero-emission sustainable mobility projects in Quebec.
+This year, Beneva is joining the initiative with its support.
+In 2026, seven $5,000 grants will be awarded to groups or organizations that want to carry out projects aimed at reducing greenhouse gas emissions.

 The purpose of these grants is to: